-Mind Springs Health Providing Free, Private Support Sessions to those Impacted by the East Troublesome Fire
+Free, Private Support Sessions for East Troublesome Fire Residents

 The East Troublesome fire may be contained, but the emotional impact the fire has had on local residents may linger.
 And for some residents, the true impacts of the fire on their mental well-being may not surface for weeks or months from now.
 Understanding that everyone manages trauma in their own way, Mind Springs Health is now providing up to five, private sessions for free, thanks to a contribution from the Wildfire Relief Fund.